gdepeute/dae.notes/cust.dbschenker.md

 - Ivan asked about whether data provides any risk data as a part of the API
   - Which "risk factors" included in the data set?
 None!
 - Send them Jeremy's
+- Link to public data?
+Link to DisasterALERT from outside entities?